Zscaler (NASDAQ:ZS) Issues Q3 2022 Earnings Guidance

+Zscaler (NASDAQ:ZS – Get Rating) last announced its quarterly earnings data on Thursday, February 24th.
+The company reported $0.13 EPS for the quarter, beating the Zacks’ consensus estimate of $0.11 by $0.02.
+The firm had revenue of $255.56 million during the quarter, compared to the consensus estimate of $241.87 million.
+Zscaler had a negative net margin of 38.47% and a negative return on equity of 51.11%.
+The firm’s revenue was up 62.7% compared to the same quarter last year.
+During the same quarter last year, the firm earned ($0.39) earnings per share.
+As a group, analysts forecast that Zscaler will post -2.34 earnings per share for the current year.

-In related news, insider Amit Sinha sold 8,333 shares of the business’s stock in a transaction that occurred on Thursday, December 23rd.
-The shares were sold at an average price of $322.68, for a total value of $2,688,892.44.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, COO Dali Rajic sold 12,568 shares of the business’s stock in a transaction that occurred on Wednesday, March 16th.
-The stock was sold at an average price of $203.09, for a total transaction of $2,552,435.12.
+In other news, insider Robert Schlossman sold 3,157 shares of the business’s stock in a transaction on Wednesday, March 16th.
+The shares were sold at an average price of $203.09, for a total transaction of $641,155.13.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO Remo Canessa sold 4,696 shares of the business’s stock in a transaction on Wednesday, March 16th.
+The shares were sold at an average price of $203.09, for a total transaction of $953,710.64.
 The disclosure for this sale can be found here.
-Insiders have sold 56,112 shares of company stock valued at $14,509,330 over the last quarter.
-Company insiders own 20.30% of the company’s stock.
+Insiders sold a total of 27,779 shares of company stock valued at $5,641,637 over the last ninety days.
+20.30% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Morgan Stanley grew its position in Zscaler by 1.9% in the 2nd quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Morgan Stanley boosted its position in Zscaler by 1.9% during the 2nd quarter.
 Morgan Stanley now owns 344,900 shares of the company’s stock worth $74,520,000 after purchasing an additional 6,365 shares during the period.
-Parametric Portfolio Associates LLC grew its position in Zscaler by 13.9% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 144,322 shares of the company’s stock worth $46,375,000 after purchasing an additional 17,559 shares during the period.
-California State Teachers Retirement System grew its position in Zscaler by 3.4% in the 4th quarter.
-California State Teachers Retirement System now owns 143,267 shares of the company’s stock worth $46,036,000 after purchasing an additional 4,731 shares during the period.
-Advisors Asset Management Inc. grew its position in Zscaler by 17.1% in the 4th quarter.
-Advisors Asset Management Inc. now owns 8,311 shares of the company’s stock worth $2,671,000 after purchasing an additional 1,214 shares during the period.
-Finally, Amalgamated Bank grew its position in Zscaler by 34.7% in the 4th quarter.
-Amalgamated Bank now owns 6,914 shares of the company’s stock worth $2,222,000 after purchasing an additional 1,782 shares during the period.
-Institutional investors own 43.41% of the company’s stock.
+EverSource Wealth Advisors LLC purchased a new stake in Zscaler during the 4th quarter worth $80,000.
+Flagship Harbor Advisors LLC boosted its position in Zscaler by 4.6% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 2,272 shares of the company’s stock worth $730,000 after purchasing an additional 100 shares during the period.
+Cetera Investment Advisers purchased a new stake in Zscaler during the 4th quarter worth $288,000.
+Finally, MML Investors Services LLC boosted its position in Zscaler by 15.6% during the 4th quarter.
+MML Investors Services LLC now owns 3,859 shares of the company’s stock worth $1,240,000 after purchasing an additional 522 shares during the period.
+43.41% of the stock is owned by institutional investors.

 About Zscaler (Get Rating)